massoncheg/forgejo-docs/developer/code-forgejo-org.md

 license: 'CC-BY-SA-4.0'
 ---

-https://code.forgejo.org is a Forgejo instance running the latest stable version.
-It is dedicated to hosting the following repositories:
+https://code.forgejo.org is a Forgejo instance running the latest stable version, starting with the release candidates.
+It is dedicated to hosting repositories dedicated to Forgejo development, among which:

-- Default Forgejo Runner actions https://code.forgejo.org/actions
+- setup-forgejo a Forgejo Action to spawn a Forgejo instance and a runner for testing purposes https://code.forgejo.org/actions/setup-forgejo
 - Forgejo Runner https://code.forgejo.org/forgejo/runner
 - [ACT](https://github.com/nektos/act) soft fork https://code.forgejo.org/forgejo/act
-- [Infrastructure as code](https://enough-community.readthedocs.io) used to deploy code.forgejo.org https://code.forgejo.org/forgejo/infrastructure
-- [Infrastructure as code](https://enough-community.readthedocs.io) secrets in a private repository

 To make these repositories easier to find, the following push mirrors are in place: